Embracing the Journey: Reality TV, Relationships, and Recharging with Christine Cosentino

 Ready to live a more Life Intended?
 Get my Life Intended Journal to start your journey to a more purposeful and intentional life.
 And subscribe to my weekly newsletter to receive episode updates, inspiration and announcements.

-Episode Transcript for Embracing the Journey: Reality TV, Relationships, and Recharging with Christine Cosentino
+Episode Transcript for Embracing the Journey: Reality TV, Relationships, and Recharging with Christine Cosentino:

 Kelly Berry (00:01) Hello friends and welcome to Life Intended.
 I'm your host, Kelly Berry.
 Life Intended is a podcast that explores what it means to be true to yourself and live an authentic and purposeful life.
 Each episode explores my guest's version of personal growth, self-discovery, and the pursuit of becoming the best version of themselves, as well as how to find the joy in the journey.
 I am so excited for today's conversation with my guest, Christine Cosentino.